Hutoorg/kpaos-info-sys/README.md

 Here are some of the project's best features:

-- Examinee Search (M.1/2024 R2; Will be release on January 2024)
+- Examinee Search (M.1/2024 R2; Will be released on January 2024)
 - Timetable Search (Soon)
 - Auto timetable (Soon)